ebi-ait/ingest-core/docs/managed-access.md

 ## API Access Control - Details
 There are 2 options here:
-1. return all records from db & filter the output to keep the allowed records
+1. return all records from DB & filter the output to keep the allowed records
 2. instrument the query and add a criteria to return only allowed records

 For 1st iteration, we'll go with option 1, which is easier to implement, but might